joshuac-dev/joshuac-dev-ac-route-profitability-discord-bot/README.md

 # Routefinder Discord Bot

-This is a Discord bot for analyzing profitable flight routes in the game Airline Club, built according to the user's specifications.
-It interacts directly with the game's JSON APIs, without any browser automation.
+[cite_start]This is a Discord bot for analyzing profitable flight routes in the game Airline Club. [cite_start]It interacts directly with the game's JSON APIs, without any browser automation[cite: 50].

 ## Features

--   Analyzes profit-per-frequency for routes from your base airports.
+-   [cite_start]Analyzes profit-per-frequency for routes from your base airports[cite: 47].
--   Ranks and displays the top 10 most profitable routes per base.
+-   [cite_start]Ranks and displays the top 10 most profitable routes per base[cite: 47, 48].
--   Uses your specified `planelist` to only consider planes you own.
+-   [cite_start]Uses your specified `planelist` to only consider planes you own[cite: 47].
--   Calculates profit based on lowest competitor pricing or suggested price.
+-   [cite_start]Calculates profit based on lowest competitor pricing or suggested price[cite: 47].
--   Manages state (accounts, planelist, baselist) in a `bot_state.json` file.
+-   [cite_start]Manages state (accounts, planelist, baselist) in a `bot_state.json` file.

 ## Setup